NREL/ReEDS-2.0/README.md

 **Execute CreateModel.gms:**

-1. Execute a\_writedata.gms – execute several R and Python scripts and write files to &quot;\runs\{batch prefix}\_{case}\inputs\_case\&quot; based on selected switch settings
-2. Execute B\_Inputs.gms – ingest data from the files created in a\_writedata.gms and format the data to be useful for the GAMS execution
+1. Execute B\_Inputs.gms – ingest data from the files created by the input_processing scripts and format the data to be useful for the GAMS execution
-3. Execute C\_SupplyModel.gms – declare the variables and constraints for the linear program
+2. Execute C\_SupplyModel.gms – declare the variables and constraints for the linear program
-4. Execute C\_SupplyObjective.gms – declare the objective function for the linear program, broken into two parts (investment and operations)
+3. Execute C\_SupplyObjective.gms – declare the objective function for the linear program, broken into two parts (investment and operations)
-5. Execute D\_SolvePrep.gms – initiate the LP solve and compute parameters based on switch values in the case configuration file (e.g., &quot;cases.csv&quot;)
+4. Execute D\_SolvePrep.gms – initiate the LP solve and compute parameters based on switch values in the case configuration file (e.g., &quot;cases.csv&quot;)
-6. Create a GAMS work file at the completion of CreateModel.gms
+5. Create a GAMS work file at the completion of CreateModel.gms
   1. Path: &quot;\runs\{batch\_prefix}\_{case}\g00files\{batch\_prefix}\_{case}.g00&quot;
   2. For more information about GAMS work files: [https://www.gams.com/latest/docs/UG\_SaveRestart.html](https://www.gams.com/latest/docs/UG_SaveRestart.html)